dewhisna/i2c-ch341-usb/README.md

 Additionally, CH341A data pins that are not used for synchronous serial interfaces can be configured as **GPIO** pins.
 The driver can generate **software interrupts** for all input pins. **One input** pin can be connected with the CH341A interrupt pin to generate **hardware interrupts**.

-The I2C interface driver was initially derived from [CH341 I2C driver from Tse Lun Bien](https://github.com/allanbian1017/i2c-ch341-usb.git) and extended by GPIO and interrupt handling capabilities.
+The I2C interface driver was initially derived from [CH341 I2C driver from Tse Lun Bien](https://github.com/allanbian1017/i2c-ch341-usb.git) and [extended by GPIO and interrupt handling capabilities](https://github.com/gschorcht/i2c-ch341-usb).
+This fork is a rewrite of that to extend the I2C operations to unlimited size, add an option to enable/disable GPIO functionality to avoid module interrupt overhead when not using it for GPIO functions, restore I2CDetect functionality, and fix a few minor bugs.

 ## I2C interface limitations